Skip to main contentSkip to contact

 • The work needs architectural judgement, not just execution

-• You want two engineers cross-reviewing each other's code
+• You want senior engineers cross-reviewing each other's code

 • You need someone to push back when a brief is wrong